NithishKumar1123/Ads-Classification-using-Social-Network/README.md

-# Ads-Classification-using-Social-Network
+# Ads Classification using Social Network
 This paper is a comparative study of machine learning algorithms to classify if a particular user will visit the ad or not.
+Given the constant growth of investment in online advertising, it is essential to have tools that provide complete, accurate, verified, and real-time monitoring of the ads companies place on different websites and social networks to sell their products.
+Optimized advertising is then essential to maintain user engagement in the platform.
+However, a challenge that many companies face today is the lack of semiautomatic mechanisms to identify advertising from their clients and even detect competing advertisers who invest their money in other media.
+Currently, this identification is accomplished by many companies manually, representing a high cost in time and effort.